Policy: Policy 1-1-1: College Council & Policy and Procedure Development Date Adopted: Oct 09, 2001

 • Committee Minutes, Agendas, and Websites

-• Each website shall include:
+• Each page shall include:

 • Current committee membership, including identification of officers and liaisons.